 ~ Mark Twain

 I have no hope of this getting anywhere.
 We know who runs the government , it ain’t you and it ain’t me.
 They don’t care about us.
 They work for the elite, the banksters, the MIC and the zionists BUT NOT YOU AND ME!

 So when the next election cycle rolls around, I’m staying home!
 I quit voting!
 I no longer I will no longer offer my personal validation to a corrupted and broken political process that is essentially a fraud.
 That, like religion, offers nothing but unsubstantiated claims, false hopes and promises.
 If this were a product being sold on the grocery shelf, the manufacturers of the product would be forced to remove it.

 The entire election process is a cruel joke.

-Posted by GPD on July 15, 2017, With 859 Reads Filed under Government & Politics, Legislation.
+Posted by GPD on July 15, 2017, With 960 Reads Filed under Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.